World Cancer Day: EU to launch new plan to fight cancer | DW | 04.02.2020

 For World Cancer Day on Tuesday, political leaders met with healthcare professionals and advocates at the European Commission to announce the launch of the "Europe's Beating Cancer" plan, Europe's latest initiative in the fight against cancer.

-Commission President Ursula von der Leyen said on Tuesday that the bloc will present a comprehensive action plan by the end of 2020, aimed at stopping cancer deaths in the EU.
+Commission President Ursula von der Leyen said on Tuesday that the bloc will present a comprehensive action plan by the end of 2020, aimed at stopping cancer deaths in the EU by 2040.

-"The world has changed.
-Europe has changed.
-And the number of cases is sadly on the rise," she said at the plan's launch event in Brussels.
+"This is our goal.
+We have to step up and work hard for it.
+But there's a lot of things we can do together," she said.

 Three-pronged approach